From Truss Rod Adjustments To Basic Cleaning, We Take You Through The 'Must Knows' Of Proper Guitar Set Up and Maintenance

 When adjusting string heights you may choose to experiment until you find what works or alternatively, you can find a manufacturers recommended string height though a quick google search.

 Guitars are delicate instruments and will show signs of wear if not properly looked after.
 When it comes to cleaning your instrument, we would only suggest using recommended guitar cleaning products.
-You can find our full list of cleaning accessories HERE.
+You can find our full list of guitar cleaning accessories and guitar care products here.

 If you've made it this far then you already know the main factor with acoustic guitar set up and that's the neck.
 Like the electric guitar, an acoustic guitar should also have it's own truss rod running down the neck.